Making Decisions

 Satisficing is appropriate when:

-- Time is limited — The opportunity window closes, or the decision loses value with delay
+- The opportunity window closes, or the decision loses value with delay.

 Optimization is appropriate when:

-- You have the luxury — Time is abundant, information is cheap, and the search process itself has value
+- Time is abundant, information is cheap, and the search process itself has value.

 Most decisions fall into the satisficing category.
 The exceptions — truly high-stakes, irreversible decisions where optimization is warranted — are rarer than people assume.

-A common mistake is optimizing when you should satisfice.
+A common mistake is optimizing when satisficing would serve better.
 This shows up as analysis paralysis: endlessly researching options for a decision that does not warrant the investment.
 The search cost exceeds the potential benefit.

-The reverse mistake — satisficing when you should optimize — is less common but more costly.
-This happens when someone fails to recognize that a decision has irreversible consequences or creates compounding effects.
+The reverse mistake — satisficing when optimization is warranted — is less common but more costly.
+This happens when the irreversible consequences or compounding effects of a decision go unrecognized.

-The skill is calibrating your threshold and search budget to the actual decision context.
+The skill is calibrating the threshold and search budget to the actual decision context.
 High-stakes decisions warrant tighter thresholds and larger search budgets.
 Low-stakes decisions warrant looser thresholds and smaller search budgets.

 The decision about how to decide is typically made quickly, based on intuitive assessment of stakes and time pressure.
 This meta-decision does not itself require optimization.